 And we know that it's basically every major media outlet.

-And tonight on Hannity on the Fox News Channel, I'm going to have on Paula Jones and Kathleen Willie and Juanita Broderick.
+And tonight on Hannity on the Fox News channel, I'm going to have on Paula Jones and Kathleen Willie and Juanita Broderick.

-And I asked them, I said, have any of the major networks, this election cycle, have they reached out to do interviews with you?
+I talked to him earlier today, and I asked them, I said, have any of the major networks this election cycle have they reached out to do interviews with you?

 The answer is no.

-The same people that are out there, you know, doing very little vetting as it relates to these new allegations against Donald Trump, who it's just happened to be perfectly time with the damning release from WikiLeaks about everything where the Clinton stands, which we just went over in the last half hour.
+The same people that are out there, you know, doing very little vetting as it relates to these new allegations against Donald Trump, which just happened to be perfectly time with the damning release from WikiLeaks about everything where the Clinton stands, which we just went over in the last half hour.

-Let's see, the New York Times, the Boston Globe, the Washington Post.
+We got NBC, CNBC, Univision, CNN, MSNBC, let's see, the New York Times, the Boston Globe, the Washington Post.

 They're all out there.

-Now I have, I know a lot of you would like to know what's going to happen in 26 days.
+Now, I have, I know a lot of you would like to know what's going to happen in 26 days.

 I do not have a crystal ball.